IBM-Cloud/techxchange-labs/docs/aiobserve-1815/20-validate-observability-resources.md

 ## Step 1: Verify IAM Authorizations

 > **📋 Why This Matters:**  IAM authorizations are the foundation of your observability architecture.
-Without proper authorizations, your services cannot communicate with each other, breaking the data flow needed for effective monitoring.
+Without proper authorizations, your observability services cannot communicate with each other, breaking the data flow needed for effective monitoring.

 Complete the following steps: